elmicro/fhem_netio_4x_pm/README.md

 `define <name> NETIO_4x <model> <connection>`

-* <name> string providing a device name for FHEM
+* `<name>` string providing a device name for FHEM
-* <model> can be one of the following NETIO models: 4, 4C or 4All
+* `<model>` can be one of the following NETIO models: 4, 4C or 4All
-* <connection> can be provided with the following format: http://user:password@HOST:PORT
+* `<connection>` can be provided with the following format: http://user:password@HOST:PORT
 * https is currently not implemented
 * user:password@ may be omitted if basicAuth is not in use
 * HOST may be supplied as an IPv4-address (e.g. 192.168.1.123) or as hostname/domain (e.g. mynetio.fritz.box)
 * if :PORT if omitted, default port 80 is used

 Examples:

-&gt; define a '4' device using an IP-address:
+* define a '4' device using an IP-address:
-define MyNetio4 NETIO_4x 4 http://192.168.1.10
+  `define MyNetio4 NETIO_4x 4 http://192.168.1.10`
-&gt; define a '4C' device using a custom port:
+* define a '4C' device using a custom port:
-define MyNetio4 NETIO_4x 4C http://192.168.178.10:99
+  `define MyNetio4 NETIO_4x 4C http://192.168.178.10:99`
-&gt; define a '4All' device using basicAuth:
+* define a '4All' device using basicAuth:
-define MyNetio4All NETIO_4x 4All http://bob:123456@192.168.1.10
+  `define MyNetio4All NETIO_4x 4All http://bob:123456@192.168.1.10`
-&gt; define a '4All' device using a domain name, basicAuth and a custom port:
+* define a '4All' device using a domain name, basicAuth and a custom port:
-define MyNetio4All NETIO_4x 4All http://jsonuser:jsonpwd@mynetio.fritz.box:123
+  `define MyNetio4All NETIO_4x 4All http://jsonuser:jsonpwd@mynetio.fritz.box:123`

 #### `set` output state